-The Tuskegee University Family - the faculty, staff, administrators, and students - are set to welcome prospective students and their families during their annual Fall Open House, November 9, 2013.
+The Tuskegee University Family - the faculty, staff, administrators, and students - are set to welcome prospective students and their families during their annual Spring Open House, March 29, 2014.

-Register early for Fall Open House 2013.
+Register early for Spring Open House 2014.
 (No deadline for registration).
 Students and Groups can register by filling out and submitting the online form, downloading the mail-in form, or by contacting the Office of Admissions at 1-800-622-6531.

 Lodging for Open House:

-3:00 pm Campus Tours (meet at the Ford Motor Company Library)
+1:45 pm -- Campus Tours (Meet at Ford Motor Company Library)